filakhtov/gentoo-use-docs/x11-misc/lightdm.md

 Append the `-std=c++11` option to the `CXXFLAGS` variable for a duration of the build.
 Pass the `--enable-liblightdm-qt5` option to the configure script.
 Build LightDM with support for the Qt 5 toolkit.

 This flag should be enabled if the LightDM to be used with the Qt-based desktop environment, e.g. KDE.

+### vala
+Prepare environment for the configure script to find an appropriate version of vala files.
+Pass the `--enable-vala` option to the configure script.
+Generate and install the `liblightdm-gobject-1.vapi` Vala bindings file for the `liblightdm-gobject-1` library.

+It is safe to disable the flag.